Live like locals and eat like locals! A good motto for a trip! You cannot say you’ve been to a country if you didn’t try its traditional food.

 - Tripe Soup (“ciorba de burta”)

 Both of them are very good and tasty!
-You should try all of them!
-It is a matter of taste which you’ll like better.
+You should try all of them and decide on your own which one is your favorite!

 Main dish of Transylvanian Food